Quantum-assisted Monte Carlo algorithms for fermions: Quantum-classical Monte Carlo subspace diagonalisation

-To demonstrate the QCMCSD algorithm, we consider VMC and fnGFMC for classical solutions and VQE with UCCSD for the quantum solution, see Sec.~\ref{sec:simulation}.
-We remark that the optimisation in VMC and VQE can be further pushed to produce better solutions than what we use in the numerical simulation, and these pseudo optimal solutions are sufficient for the preliminary demonstration.
+To demonstrate the QCMCSD algorithm, we consider VMC and fn-GFMC for classical solutions and VQE with UCCSD for the quantum solution, see Sec.~\ref{sec:simulation}.
+We remark that the optimisation in VMC and VQE can be further pushed to produce better solutions than what we use in the numerical simulation, and these pseudo-optimal solutions are sufficient for the preliminary demonstration.
 The result is summarised in Table~\ref{table:QCMCSD}.
 Expressed as a linear combination of $10^6$ walkers according to VMC, the energy of $\ket{\Psi}$ has an error of $6.042~\mathrm{mE_h}$. $\ket{\Psi_Q}$ is a UCCSD state with an error of $2.096~\mathrm{mE_h}$.
 The diagonalisation in the subspace $\mathrm{Span}(\{\ket{\Psi},\ket{\Psi_Q}\})$ results in a minimum eigenvalue with the error of $1.761~\mathrm{mE_h}$.
-The result is similar for fnGFMC, where we take $\ket{\Psi}$ as a walker-state representation of the fixed-node ground state.
-This approach can also be applied to the output $\ket{\Psi}$ of cAFMC.
+The result is similar for fn-GFMC, where we take $\ket{\Psi}$ as a walker-state representation of the fixed-node ground state.
+This approach can also be applied to the output $\ket{\Psi}$ of ph-AFMC.

+In the numerical result, we find that the QCMCSD algorithm is less accurate than other quantum-assisted algorithms.
+However, it is of particular interest.
+As far as we know, there is no rigorous theory showing that utilising a QC trial state can reduce the bias with certainty, although the bias reduction is observed in experiments~\cite{Huggins2022} and numerics.
+According to the theory of subspace diagonalisation, the QCMCSD algorithm always results in a smaller bias than the classical algorithm, under the assumption of no statistical error.